 Lea has taught social work at the undergraduate and graduate level in the areas of interviewing skills, ethics, assessment, substance use, neuroscience, child abuse and neglect, theoretical foundations of practice, and clinical work with individuals, couples, families, and groups.

-Simulation-Based Research (Standardized Clients, Objective Structured Clinical Examination)
+Simulation-based Research (Standardized Clients, Objective Structured Clinical Examination, Holistic Competence)

 RESEARCH GRANTS AWARDED – PEER REVIEWED EXTERNAL AGENCIES